Goodbye gem and Ruby installation issues.

 The first error means that the current active version of Ruby is indeed 2.6.10, but it’s the one that came preinstalled on your Mac, which you never want to use.
 The second error means that your project is set up to use Ruby 2.6.10, but the current active version is 3.1.4.

-In both cases, the solution is to either update your project to a newer version of Ruby (such as one of the versions Ruby on Mac installed for you), or buy Ruby on Mac Ultimate, which lets you install a proper version of 2.6.10.
-You will not be able to install Ruby 2.6.10 or older with Ruby on Mac Prime.
+In both cases, the solution is to either update your project to a newer version of Ruby (such as one of the versions Ruby on Mac installed for you), or buy Ruby on Mac Ultimate, which lets you install a proper version of 2.6.10 that’s separate from the one preinstalled by Apple.
+You will not be able to install Ruby versions older than 3.1.x with Ruby on Mac Prime.

 Unless you prefer to get your project up and running with 2.6.10 first before updating to a newer version, I recommend trying to update your project directly to a newer version, and I have a free guide that explains how and why to upgrade the Ruby version in your project.
 If you have a proper Ruby dev setup, try this first before buying Ruby on Mac.